Diamondbacks vs. Brewers Player Props Betting Odds

 Carroll Stats

-- Carroll will look for his fourth straight game with a hit in this contest.
-In his last five games he is hitting .211 with two doubles, a home run and three RBI.
+- Carroll hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is batting .227 with two doubles, two home runs, a walk and four RBI.

 Carroll Recent Games